top of page

 Layoffs (CEO)

-To further prevent the possibility of unnecessary layoffs from occurring, perhaps, new legislation should be considered that will require the CEO to be laid off along with their employees.
-Such a policy would help ensure that the executive management staff did everything that they could in order to prevent the layoffs from happening with their company.
+To prevent frivolous layoffs, legislation should be considered that requires the CEO of a company to be laid off along with their employees.
+This policy would ensure that the executive did everything that was possible to prevent layoffs from occurring with their company.

 Unpaid Work

-Unpaid overtime work for salaried employees may be considered to be a violation of a worker's civil rights.
-America is not a slavery state, so federal law may be needed to require employers to pay for all work performed by their employees, whether they are salary- or hourly-based.
+Unpaid overtime work (for salaried employees) is a violation of a worker's civil rights.
+America is not a slave state so federal law is needed to require employers to pay for all work performed by their employees, whether they are salary- or hourly-based.

 Non-Compete

-Many companies require new employees to sign a non-compete agreement, or they won't be offered the job.
-However, non-compete clauses limits one's availability to work elsewhere, which results in violating a worker's civil rights.
-America is known to be the "land of the free", but its policies in allowing managers to abuse their authority in this matter is contrary to this ideal.
+Many companies require the newly hired to sign a non-compete agreement or they won't be offered the job.
+However, non-compete clauses limits one's availability to find work elsewhere which results in violating a worker's civil rights.

-Employers may say that non-compete clauses are necessary to retain qualified workers, but that effort should be accomplished by offering incentives to their employees such as higher pay or other benefits.
-New legislation should be considered that makes all non-compete agreements null and void in value and, by doing so, reinstates a citizen's right to work freely in this country.
+Employers may say that non-compete clauses are necessary to retain qualified workers, but that effort should be accomplished by offering better incentives to their employees (such as higher pay).
+Legislation should be considered that makes all non-compete agreements null and void in value, and by doing so, reinstates a citizen's right to work freely in this country.

 Outsourcing